Keyword Research for Beginners: Unlock Your Website’s Potential

 Step 5: Integrate Keywords Naturally into Your Content

 Once you get your relevant target keywords, it’s time to write!
-But remember, never stuff keywords.
+Remember, the crucial thing is avoiding keyword overload in all your content pieces.
 Google is smart.
 Focus on providing value to your readers first.

 This is where you’ll want to organically integrate your main and supporting keywords:

-- Title Tag & Meta Description: These are the snippets users see when your page pops up in search results.
+- Title Tag & Meta Description: These are the snippets you see in search results. which are appears on the Search Engine Results Page (SERP).
 Include your primary keyword.

 - H1 Heading: This is your main article title.
 Must contain your primary keyword.